Let's face it: Most of the time, a work is at its best in its original form

 - Gary Wolf preferred the film Who Framed Roger Rabbit to the novel he wrote, Who Censored Roger Rabbit?, upon which it was based.
 He loved it so much that when he wrote a sequel to the film, he retconned the first story as a dream.

-- David Morrell preferred the ending of the First Blood film as Rambo doesn't die... thus allowing for sequels that ended up making him millions.
+- David Morrell, the writer of First Blood preferred the ending of its film adaptation as Rambo doesn't die... thus allowing for sequels that ended up making him millions.

 - Philip K. Dick felt that Blade Runner (at least, the director's cut, not the butchered theatrical version) was superior to its source material, his novel Do Androids Dream of Electric Sheep?, and was amazed at how the book was "escalated into such stunning dimensions."